wagndave/CausalInference/README.md

 1. Stable Unit Treatment Value Assumption (SUTVA)

-  1.1 No intereference: units do not interefere with each other: no spillover/contagion.
+  1.1 No interference: units do not interfere with each other: no spillover/contagion.
 Treatment assignment of one unit does not affect the outcome of another unit

 e.g. vaccine studies